bpmryan/jeopardyProject/README.md

     - Host can split screen answer and question
     - Have a list of questions that each team answered correctly
     - Have a way for the user to download their game as a file to play without the need for internet
+    - Admin role to monitor what is being added to each jeopardy game.

 <br>